The Online Catalog

 In addition to using quality Web sites, it is also suggested that you take advantage if the Library's subscription databases.
 These databases are available on campus at any internet-connected computer and on off-campus computers with a password you can get from a College of the Canyons librarian or your instructors.

 ProQuest Direct is a database consisting of citations, abstracts and in many cases full-text articles from over 10,000 publications, including magazines, journals and newspapers.
 It is available on all Web-accessible college computers and may be accessed from your home computer by acquiring a password from the library.
 You may save the articles by printing them out, downloading to diskette, or emailing them to your account.
-To find the information that is directly related to dance you may want to begin by selecting the Topic Guide option.
-Once you type in the term "Dance" you may either look at all of the available articles about the subject or you may narrow down your topic by clicking on "Narrow by related topic".
-An example is below:
+To find the information that is directly related to dance you may want to begin by selecting the Advanced Search option.
+Once you type in the term "Dance" you may either look at all of the available articles about the subject or you may narrow down your topic by combining it in the search as seen below:

 Enyclopedia Britannica - The famed encyclopedia with additional full-length articles on many topics and links to relevant Web sites.